thomasantony/thomasantony.github.io-src/content/posts/202512281621_gpu-agnostic-programming-using-cubecl.md

     );
 ```

-The `launch_double_numbers_kernel` could be in a separate crate and is completely agnostic to the specific GPU platform that it will be deployed to.
+The `launch_scale_numbers_kernel` could be in a separate crate and is completely agnostic to the specific GPU platform that it will be deployed to.
 The platform is only specified when the function is called.

 ## Cube functions